mariadb-corporation/MaxScale/Documentation/Routers/KafkaImporter.md

-# KafkaConsumer
+# KafkaImporter

 [TOC]

 ## Overview

-The KafkaConsumer module reads messages from Kafka and streams them into a MariaDB server.
+The KafkaImporter module reads messages from Kafka and streams them into a MariaDB server.
 The messages are inserted into a table designated by either the topic name or the message key (see [table_name_in](#table_name_in) for details).
 The table will be automatically created with the following SQL: